 - 2 tablespoons butter - divided, for cooking the quesadillas

 - 8 oz pepper jack cheese - grated

 - sour cream

-Add the corn, green chiles, black beans, jalapeño, chili powder, and cumin to the onion and bell pepper pan.
+- Add the corn, green chiles, black beans, chili powder, and cumin to the onion and bell pepper pan.
 Salt and pepper the mixture to taste.
 Heat until warm.

-Place a handful of pepper jack cheese on top of a tortilla.
-Add about 1/2 cup of the corn and black bean mixture on top of the cheese.
+- Add about 2/3 cup of the corn and black bean mixture on top of the cheese.
 Sprinkle chopped cilantro over the bean mixture and then lightly sprinkle a little more cheese a top the cilantro.
 Cover with another tortilla.